POLYVIEW-3D Tutorial

 General image settings

 This group of settings can be used to specify the image size, its background color, and the scaling of the structure.
 Images are always generated with the same horizontal and vertical dimensions, with their size defined in pixels.
-In the case of the animation type of request, the image size option affects the size of animated GIF only.
-All static slides that are used as frames for animation are available for downloading in the largest available size (1000x1000 pixels).
-Background color may be set up using the mouse over interactive color grid, which can be open by clicking on the Pick color hyperlink.
-To cancel the color selection, simply click outside the area of the color grid.
-The default background color, which may be changed easily as well, is set to black.
+In case of the animation requests, the image size option affects the size of animated GIF only, whereas all static slides used as frames for animation are available for download in the largest available size (1000x1000 pixels).
+NOTE: If the option High-Def slides is checked, then frames are generated using the 2000x2000 pixel size.

-Furthermore, the zoom option may be used to bring a structural element of interest to closer view, e.g., to show in detail a ligand binding site.
+Furthermore, the zoom option may be used to bring a structural element of interest to a closer view, e.g., to show in detail a ligand binding site.
 This option works best in conjunction with the Center of view setting, included within the Overall structure view settings.
 Value of the scaling can be specified in the text field, selected from the pre-defined list, or set using the same Jmol-based utility as described in previous sections.

 Images shown below are of the same protein used as an example for ligand rendering (PDB id 1n9l) in the Overall structure view section.
 First two images demonstrate the use of the size and background color settings, whereas the last two illustrate the use of the zooming option.
 The list of residues located at the ligand binding site, and rendered as blue sticks, was obtained using the option Find pockets by CASTp from the Protein structure annotation field set.

-Image size 300, black background
+Image size 300px, white background

 (Default option)

-Image size 150, skyblue background
+Image size 150px, sky blue background

 Zoom 100%